szwork2013/storefront-sdk/README.md

-# Storefront Core
+# Storefront SDK

-React bindings and common stores and actions for Storefront apps.
+React routing, component registry, Flux and VTEX common stores and actions for Storefront apps.

 ## Usage

-In your theme, include `storefront-core.js` before any other script.
+In your theme, include `storefront-sdk.js` before any other script.

 This will provide new functionality under `window.storefront`.

 ## Flux

-Storefront Core uses [Alt](http://alt.js.org/) as its Flux implementation, so it's simple and pratical to create your own stores and actions.
+Storefront SDK uses [Alt](http://alt.js.org/) as its Flux implementation, so it's simple and pratical to create your own stores and actions.

-All the stores offered by Storefront Core are [Immutable](http://facebook.github.io/immutable-js/) objects, making the code safer.
+All the stores offered by Storefront SDK are [Immutable](http://facebook.github.io/immutable-js/) objects, making the code safer.

 The actions and stores are available under `storefront.flux.actions` and `storefront.flux.stores`, respectively.